 To form a marriage agreement in Utah, both parties must provide consent.
 This can be provided by filing the petition together.
 However, a written agreement, testimony of people who were present when an agreement was made about marital responsibilities or purchasing and owning property jointly are all types of evidence that have been accepted by the courts in the past.
 Declaring the relationship in a will or deed while living together and filing joint tax returns are also types of evidence that can be used.
 In addition, maintaining joint bank accounts or credit accounts can be used for evidentiary support.

 Recognizing a previous relationship as a marriage can be complicated, necessitating the skills of an attorney who is well-versed in family law.
 Our Salt Lake City family law attorney at Emy A. Cordano, Attorney at Law, can help.
-Contact our team now by dialling 801-804-5152, or click here to set up a legal consultation.
+Contact our team now by dialing 801-804-5152, or click here to set up a legal consultation.